discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Guild commands

-As we mentioned earlier, you only have to register the structure of your slash commands once.
+As we mentioned previously, you only have to register the structure of your slash commands once.
 As such, we strongly recommend creating a separate `deploy-commands.js` file in your project directory.
 This file will be used to register, edit, and/or delete slash commands for your bot application.

 ```:no-line-numbers {4}
 discord-bot/